Can You Break A Hip And Not Know It? | Silent Danger Revealed

 The Role of Osteoporosis in Hidden Hip Fractures

-Osteoporosis is often called the “silent disease” because bone loss occurs without symptoms until a fracture happens.
+Osteoporosis is often called a “silent disease” because bone loss occurs without symptoms until a fracture happens.
 The hip is one of the most common sites affected by osteoporosis-related fractures.
 In such cases, even a minor stumble or twist can cause a break.

 Symptoms That May Indicate an Unnoticed Hip Fracture